-The Alto Saxophone Sonata was composed in 2003 in its version for clarinet and piano and reworked in 2012 for saxophone; this version is dedicated to Alain Crepin, Simon Diricq and Flavien Casaccio.
+The Sonata for Alto Saxophone was composed in 2003 in its version for clarinet and piano and reworked in 2012 for saxophone; this version is dedicated to Alain Crepin, Simon Diricq and Flavien Casaccio.

 It was chosen as the compulsory piece for the 2016 Dinant National Saxophone Competition.